Govax99/vscode-mbdyn/README.md

 # MBDyn extension for Visual Studio Code

-MBDyn LSP for VScode, the extension can be found on the marketplace at: link
+MBDyn LSP for VScode, the extension can be found on the marketplace at: https://marketplace.visualstudio.com/items?itemName=davide-zamblera.mbdyn-lang

 ## Supported file types